 - How is labor affected by the adjustments in economic practices?
 What influence does labor have over the changes?
 How does this differ across countries? - How have welfare states changed since the 'Golden Age' of the 1970s?
 Have the adjustments in the welfare state led to more social inequality?
 Can and/or is social justice still operative regardless of increases in inequality? - What are the differences among countries with regard to welfare state adjustment and the rise of inequality?
-In which country would you prefer to receive a pension or social assistance?
+In which country would you prefer to receive a pension or social assistance? - Paper #3 must be submitted on or before December 4.

-11. Conclusions: Explaining the Transformation in Capitalisms
+11. Conclusions: Explaining the Transformation in Capitalisms a.
+Globalization's Challenges to Democracy